 Then we have this.
 A character either doesn't know or doesn't care to use the subject's proper name and instead calls them by their race.

-This trope refers mostly to those settings where each race is fundamentally different to one another.
+This trope refers mostly to those settings where each race is fundamentally different from one another.
 Because of this, it is most common in fantasy or science fiction works.
 Stories featuring the Five Races

 are almost certain to possess some measure of this, though certain other settings, such as a World of Funny Animals